sarahwonago/SimplePersonalBlogAPI/README.md

 5. View a Single Article: Retrieve details of a specific article by its ID.
 6. Update Articles: Authenticated users can update the content or metadata of existing articles by specifying the article ID.
 7. Delete Articles: Authenticated users can delete an article by its ID.
+8. Comment on articles
+9. Share articles
+10. Like articles

 ## What the Project Does Not Do:
 1. No Frontend: This project is a backend API only.
 It does not include a frontend for interacting with the articles (e.g., no HTML views, no JavaScript).